Jonathan India Player Props: Reds vs. Padres

 Padres Pitching Rankings

-- The Padres have the ninth-ranked team ERA among all MLB pitching staffs (3.85).
+- The Padres have the eighth-ranked team ERA among all league pitching staffs (3.85).

-- Padres pitchers combine to surrender 87 total home runs at a rate of 1.1 per game (to rank 12th in the league).
+- Padres pitchers combine to rank 14th in baseball in home runs allowed (90 total, 1.1 per game).

-- The right-hander last appeared on Sunday against the Washington Nationals, when he threw five innings, allowing three earned runs while giving up seven hits.
+- His most recent appearance came on Tuesday, June 20 against the San Francisco Giants, when the righty threw six innings, surrendering two earned runs while giving up four hits.

-- The 33-year-old has put together a 4.01 ERA and 8.2 strikeouts per nine innings across 10 games this season, while allowing a batting average of .275 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.